nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    FTK Imager
       A product by AccessData, used for capturing and analyzing memory dumps.

-   Getting Started
-      The initial section to acquaint yourself with the basics of ForensicVM.

    Gigabit connection
       A network connection that offers speeds of up to 1 gigabit per second.